thaliaarchi/notes/wspace/back/idris_backend.md

-# Whitespace as an Idris back-end
+# Whitespace back-end for Idris

 Whitespace could become a code generation back-end of the Idris 2 compiler.